Deribit is a crypto derivatives exchange founded in 2016 and headquartered in Panama City.

 • Insurance Fund

 In some cases, the price at which the losing trader is liquidated differs from the price at which the winning trader has their target.
-Deribit has an insurance fund to fill this gap, ensuring that the winning traders get paid.

 • Socialized Loss System

-If the insurance fund runs out of funds, Deribit has a socialized loss system as a backup.
 After the depletion of the insurance fund, all the losses are socialized – distributed equally among profitable traders.

 • Daily Settlement

-Deribit also has a daily settlement system, and settlements take place every day at 8:00 UTC.
-This ensures that the socialized loss system doesn’t affect long-term traders.
+Deribit also has a daily settlement system, and settlements occur every day at 8:00 UTC.

-Deribit Funding Rates/Fees
+Deribit: Funding Rates/Fees

-Since perpetual futures contracts don’t have an expiry date, they can trade away from the underlying asset’s price for a long time.
-This could make the market one-sided.
-To avoid this, Deribit implements a funding rate mechanism.
+Since perpetual Futures contracts don’t have an expiry date, they can trade away from the underlying asset’s price for a long time.

 Here’s how the funding rate works.

 When the price of the perpetual contract is higher than the spot price, long traders have to pay a funding fee to short traders.
-This discourages traders from buying, thereby dominating the sellers and bringing the price close to the spot price.

-Similarly, if the price is trading below the spot price, short traders will pay a funding fee to long traders, making the buyers dominant.
+Similarly, if the price is below the spot price, short traders will pay a funding fee to long traders, making the buyers dominant.

-Now, how is the funding rate calculated?
-Deribit uses a Mark Price mechanism to calculate the funding rate.
-This includes measuring the percentage difference between the Mark Price of the contract and the Deribit BTC Index.
+This includes measuring the percentage difference between the Mark Price of the contract and the Deribit BTC Futures Index.

-Please note that the funding fees are exchanged between traders, and the exchange isn’t directly involved.
-Deribit refreshes the funding rates every eight hours.
+Please note that the funding fees are exchanged between traders, and Deribit does not accept any of these fees.

-Deribit Trading Platform & Tools
+Deribit: Trading Platform & Tools

-Deribit has a powerful web-based trading platform accessible from the Deribit website.
-The platform comes with leading-edge technical analysis tools that enable traders to devise trading strategies and make informed bitcoin derivatives trading decisions in the futures market.
+The platform comes with less than 1 ms latency and cutting-edge technical analysis tools that enable traders to devise trading strategies and make informed trading decisions.

-• Multiple Time Frames: Deribit supports time frames from 1 minute to 1 day, allowing traders to analyze historical chart data across various time frames.
+• Multiple time frames: Deribit supports time frames from 1 minute to 1 day, allowing traders to analyze historical chart data across various time frames.

 • Indicators: Deribit has hundreds of built-in technical analysis indicators that enable seamless analysis and helps you make informed trading decisions.